mcdimant/kiva_analysis/README.md

 ### Gender
-A brief look at the histogram for how long it took men vs women to raise their loan shows that the distributions do not appear normal.
+A brief look at the histogram for how long it took men vs women to raise their loan shows that: a) the distributions do not appear normal and b) the means appear quite different.

 ![](gender_histogram.png)